juuuuuuun/jun-ssg/README.md

 npm i -g https://github.com/juuuuuuun/jun-ssg.git jun-ssg -i 'Silver Blaze.txt'

-For now, you should create sample directory and the file, Silver Blaze.txt, should be in the directory
+For now, you should place the sample files(Sherlock-Holmes-Selected-Stories series) in the same directory with the src folder.
 ## License

 MIT